jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 Lastly, this doesn’t include your guys who do cyclical work (assuming their bills are covered in the interim).

-This is about the guy who is in a constant state of unemployment.
-This is the guy who gets hired and fired at some place new every 4-5 months.
+This is about a guy who is in a constant state of unemployment.
+This is the guy who gets hired and fired at someplace new every 4-5 months.

 I’m not saying that he needs to be rich.
 He doesn’t even have to be middle class.
 But he needs to have the maturity to realize that he needs to work and not survive off of other people's labor.
 This parasitic survival could be a guy living with his parents, collective government assistance, or breaking the law to survive.
 Check out my [6 signs of maturity](/signs-of-maturity/) for more on this.